Get back to Basics

 Meditation is the practice of becoming more aware of your thoughts, feelings and emotions.
 It focuses on simply noticing these things as they occur, rather than judging yourself for them or interpreting their meaning.
 While most people picture meditation as only sitting cross-legged and making the stereotypical humming sound, you can actually meditate at any time - for example, when you’re sitting in traffic, waiting for a meeting to start or getting ready for bed at night.

-Here is a sneak preview, 2 of 11 small things you can do to pick yourself up and get back on track after a bad day.
+There are many small things you can do to pick yourself up and get back on track after a bad day.

 1. Get Outside